amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

 }
 {% endcodeblock %}

 We know all the rotations needed to balanced any binary tree.
-Let's go ahead an use the AVL algorithm to keep it balanced on insertions/deletions.
+Let's go ahead, use the AVL algorithm to keep it balanced on insertions/deletions.

 # AVL Tree Overview

 **AVL Tree** was the first self-balanced tree invented.
 It is named after the two inventors **A**delson-**V**elsky and **L**andis.
-In their self-balancing algorithm if one subtree differs from the other by at most one then rebalancing is done using rotations.
+In their self-balancing algorithm if one subtree differs from the other by at most one, then rebalancing is done using rotations.

-We already know how to do rotations from the previous sections, the next step is to figure out the subtree's heights.
+We already know how to do rotations from the previous sections; the next step is to figure out the subtree's heights.
 We are going to call **balance factor**, the diff between the left and right subtree on a given node.

 > balanceFactor = leftSubtreeHeight - rightSubtreeHeight